 Before I offer a little advice in making sure a minor encounter does not escalate unnecessarily, it is important to remember that every jurisdiction is different in terms of what you can or cannot do when carrying concealed, their rules concerning weapons in vehicle, and when permits are required.
 For the sake of this scenario I will keep it simple and assume you are in a jurisdiction which allows concealed carry, you are legally doing so, and that this is a simple traffic stop rather than a criminal investigation or mere encounter on the street.

-- Remain calm.
 Being stopped for any reason can be both stressful and a cause for being nervous.
 The officer conducting the stop knows this and expects a certain amount of stress; what they do not expect is to see you sweating unnecessarily, fidgeting uncontrollably etc. Sit still and wait for the officer to approach; if it’s nighttime, turn on the dome light so he/she can clearly see you as they do so.
 NEVER reach for anything, especially your firearm, unless told to do so.

-- Inform the officer you have a firearm.
 This is always a major point of debate with many CCW holders.
 Some suggest a “Don’t ask, don’t tell” attitude while others recommend simply handing the officer your permit along with your driver’s license and leave the officer to take it from there.
 As an officer I can tell you that there is nothing that raises tensions as much as finding out a weapon is present halfway through an encounter.
 I recommend calmly informing the officer that you have a firearm in the vehicle as soon as the opportunity presents itself, and then let the officer direct you from there.
 Of course, if you live in a state that requires such an announcement, you must follow your local requirements.

-- Do not argue.
 In most cases, having a legal firearm in your vehicle will have little impact during a minor traffic stop.
 The officer may inspect your permit or request that the firearm is secured until the stop is over.
 Cooperating with reasonable requests will ultimately ensure everyone is on their way as quickly as possible.
 If you believe the officer was unreasonable, rude or overstepped his/her authority, it is often best to simply comply and then follow up with a complaint to a supervisor after the fact.